Optimal rounding under integer constraints: Introduction

 Many integer optimization problems, such as scheduling of tasks on parallel machines \cite{potts1985,lenstra1990,schulz2002}, or the proportional allocation of seats to political parties in elections with party list voting systems \cite{balinski,niemeyer2008}, are naturally subject to integer constraints.
 The latter problem, known as the {\it apportionment problem}, has a long history in mathematics, dating back to Polya \cite{polya1919,polya1919b}, and continues to generate a lot of interest \cite{grimmett2012,janson2014}.
 Relaxation to real variables followed by rounding each component to the nearest integer may typically fail to satisfy such constraints and many different --and non-equivalent-- methods exist for obtaining approximate or exact solutions satisfying the integer constraints \cite{balinski,raghavan1987,niemeyer2008,williamson2011}.
 Most of these methods are based on {\it heuristics} which provide approximate solutions.
 Some algorithms, based on randomized rounding may yield a bias in finite samples, which may or may not vanish asymptotically \cite{diaconis1979,janson2014}.
 Even in the case where they yield exact solutions, the mathematical properties of such algorithms have not been systematically analyzed until recently \cite{niemeyer2008}.

-The present work is an attempt to complement this picture by demonstrating the link between various families of such {\it optimal rounding} problems, proposing a polynomial algorithm for solving them and giving a systematic analysis of the optimality and convergence properties of this algorithm and comparing it to some popular methods.
+We complement this picture by demonstrating the link between various families of such {\it optimal rounding} problems, proposing an algorithm with deterministic linear complexity for solving them, giving a systematic analysis of the optimality and computational complexity of this algorithm and comparing it to some popular methods.

-\paragraph{Outline} In this paper we formulate and study the problem of {\it optimal rounding} of a set of real numbers under integer constraints.
-The formulation of the problem is given in Section \ref{sec:optimalrounding}.
-In Section \ref{sec:main} we study the structure of the problem and show how it can be reduced it to a sequence of unconstrained rounding problems.
-Based on this insight, in Section \ref{sec:algo} we propose an algorithm with polynomial complexity for solving this problem and analyze its convergence properties and computational complexity.
-Finally, in Section \ref{sec:comparison}, we discuss how commonly used rounding methods perform when applied to our problem setting: in particular, we show that randomized rounding yields a systematically biased solution when applied to the problem at hand.